-Think about a time that you were on a team, and you were doing your best, but someone else was slacking, riding the coat-tails of your hard work.
-That is deleterious to the team and even more impactful on you wanting to do more work.
+Think about a time when you were on a team and were doing your best, but someone else was slacking, riding the coattails of your hard work.
+That is harmful to the team and even more impactful on you wanting to do more work.

-To create a work team environment that is built upon reciprocation of help and attracts the trust needed for the team and you to do your best work, role-relationships must be clear and distinct.
+Role-relationships must be clear and distinct to create a work environment built upon the reciprocation of help and attracts the trust needed for the team and you to do your best work.

 4 Areas of Psychological Safety on Teams

 - What is my role in this team?
-Which of the many hats do I need to wear with this team-project?
-Known roles and how the roles will interact is required, letting people know how they are expected to work together in cross-functional relationships will improve the team.
+Which of the many hats do I need to wear with this team project?
+Knowing roles and how they will interact are required; letting people know how they are expected to work together in cross-functional relationships will improve the team.